canjs/can-connect-signalr/docs/signalR.md

     @option {String} destroyedName
         The name of the event listener your `SignalR` proxy you will use to listen for objects deleted from your hub.
+        `can-connect-signalr` provides a default name for this method (hub name + "Destroyed").
+Use this property to overwrite that name.

+    @option {String} listDataName
+        The name of the event listener your `SignalR` proxy you will use to listen for object lists retrieved from your hub.
-        `can-connect-signalr` provides a default name for this method (hub name + "Destoryed").
+        `can-connect-signalr` provides a default name for this method (hub name + "ListData").
 Use this property to overwrite that name.